Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/montreal-can/index.md

 **City as a Lab**.
 Montreal's innovation community experiments with concrete solutions to problems of mobility, food, and municipal regulations.
 This program makes it possible to quickly implement concreate solutions imagined by the community to test them with citizens.

+**Montreal In Common - 2 fields of action**  Montreal is focused on innovation in two key areas: Food and mobility.
+Regarding the former, key target metrics include: reducing pollution, increasing sustainable mobility options, simplifying access to services, reducing local single-driver trips.
+For the latter, the enhanced sharing of local resources, improved organizational efficiency, increased distribution, and reduced foodwaste were important characteristics listed within the 2023 innovation community plan.

 **Bottom-Up Approach to Governance**.
 Whether it's the 10-year masterplan, or current projects, Montreal is focused on consulting with citizens to develop solutions from the ground up.
 Over the next 10 years, the goal is to speek up the ecological transition, strengthen solidarity, equality, and inclusion, promote democracy and participation, and stimulate innovation and creativity.
 Have smart city initiatives helped with this?